juriad/advent2021/README.md

 - Eta - too close to Haskell on JVM
 - Joy - does not compile, almost no documentation
 - Whiley - could not make the example to work; it does not produce a class file
+- Kit - discontinued, crucial parts of documentations are missing